Thank You So Much

 The Victory Gallop Story

-In 1995, we founded Victory Gallop with 1 rider, 3 horses, and a desire to support the community in a way that hadn’t yet been done.
-Other riding programs existed, but none were serving children with emotional and behavioral disabilities and/or life-threatening illnesses.
-To include more of the community in our efforts, we started visiting children at Rainbow Babies & Children’s Hospital – not with Petie or Willie Nelson – but in a 2-person horse costume known as Victor E. Gallop!
-By the end of our first year, we had 13 riders, and in just two short years, we were teaching lessons to 50 children a week!
+From the very beginning, our mission has been unique.
+While other riding programs existed, none focused on children whose needs were often unseen or underserved.
+To bring the joy of horses to even more children, we visited kids at Rainbow Babies & Children’s Hospital — not with Pistol Pete or Willie Nelson, but in a 2-person horse costume affectionately known as Victor E. Gallop!
+By the end of our first year, we had 13 riders, and within just two years, we were teaching lessons to 50 children weekly.

-After 25 years of growth, one thing remains constant – our commitment to supporting our riders.
-We hope your commitment to Victory Gallop remains constant, as well.
-Your generous donation will help us continue our legacy and allow us to make a difference in the lives of the children we serve.
+As we celebrate 30 years of growth and success, one thing remains constant: our commitment to every child who comes through our gates.
+We hope your commitment to Victory Gallop continues as well.
+Your generous support ensures that we can continue our legacy and make a difference in the lives of children who need us most.

 Sue and Kim,